 What level of music theory rudiments do you require?

-How can I prepare for the theory placement test?
+How can I prepare for the theory placement assessment?

-Unless a student is transferring to us from another University or accredited college, we do not offer advanced theory credits to students entering the B.Mus. program.
+Unless a student is transferring to us from another university or accredited college, we do not offer advanced theory credits to students entering our Music programs.
 In certain circumstances, however, students who have taken advanced theory (through the Royal Conservatory and elsewhere), may be granted a course-waiver for one or more of our required theory courses.
 If you think you might qualify for such a waiver, you should contact our Undergraduate Supervisor prior to starting classes in September.